Slippery Slope Fallacy: Catastrophizing Minor Problem

 Fallacy: "Let’s split the decision on whether to take that job since it affects us both."

-- Explanation: This assumes that a 50/50 approach will suffice, ignoring the impact of the decision on one partner's career and happiness.
+- Explanation: This assumes that a 50/50 approach will suffice, ignoring the decision's impact on one partner's career and happiness.

-- Supportive Statement: "I want to support your career.
-Can we discuss how this job might impact both our futures and make sure we’re both on the same page?"
+- Reasoned Response (Antidote): "I want to support your career.
+Can we discuss how this job might impact our futures and ensure we’re both on the same page?"

 9. Example: Health and Lifestyle